* TUI laid on more flights after Monarch collapse

 TUI has said that it is looking at restoring holidays to Tunisia.
 All holidays there were halted after an Islamist attack on a resort in Sousse killed 30 Britons who had booked their holidays through TUI.

 Thomas Cook has already restarted its Tunisian holidays after Britain changed its travel advice.

 "If there is sufficient consumer demand ... then we will introduce a programme to Tunisia.
 We'll possibly look at it for summer, but more likely it will be next winter," Longman said.

-The rebranding exercise brings the end of a famnous British travel brand in Thomson, which was founded in 1965.
-Longman said that Thomson had a strong brand but has become outdated as travel habits have moved away from traditional package holidays towards city and long-haul breaks.
+On Wednesday, TUI rebranded its British business as TUI UK, bringing an end to the famous travel brand Thomson.
+Founded in 1965, Longman said that Thomson had a strong brand but has become outdated as travel habits have moved away from traditional package holidays towards city and long-haul breaks.

 "Thomson conjures up great nostalgia for many people.
 But that can also be a bit limiting, and the types of holidays people want are changing," he said.

-(Reporting by Alistair Smout; Editing by David Goodman)
+(Reporting by Alistair Smout; Editing by David Goodman and Jane Merriman)